 - SII (Sulfur II)

-My goal was straightforward, to capture a deep-sky image from my light polluted backyard with more interstellar details and nebulosity than ever before.
-The intense city glow is largely ignored, and the light from the deep-sky target can shine through.
+In the resulting image, the intense city glow was largely ignored, and the light from the gases in my deep-sky target passed through.
 My target: NGC 6960 – The Western Veil Nebula.

 I was given a great deal to buy these filters used from Sean Molony at www.redstickastro.com.
 You may recognize his name from the work he has done with the Astro Imaging Channel.
 Thank you, Sean, and keep up the fantastic work.